aadiharan99/aadiharan99.github.io/index.md

 ## Some of my skills include:
 - App Development in Android Studio
 - Data Analysis using R and Python
-- Visualization of Data using Tableau and SaS
+- Visualization of Data using Tableau and SAS